jo/sync-tank/distributed-migration-strategies/index.md

 > "Software development is change management" - Ashley Williams, [A Brief History of Modularity](https://www.youtube.com/watch?v=vypCsVm5z28) at JSConf EU 2017

 There is a certain kind of software that doesn't change over time.
 Dead software.
 Software that no one is using.
 If anybody would be using it, there would inevitably be suggestions for improvement and change requests.
 This is true for your pet project as it is true for enterprise software.
 Good software is constantly changing.
-That's the first part of the problem.
+That's the first part of our problem.
 The second part is the sort of software we would like to be writing: offline-capable, decentralized and scalable systems that can support and synchronize a whole range of different clients.

 There are solutions and best practices for both of these challenges.
-Agile methodologies integrate readiness for change into the very process of developing software, allowing us to have working software in front of customers early on and adapting it as needed.
+Agile methodologies integrate readiness for change into the very process of developing software, allowing us to have working software in front of customers early on and adapting it based on feedback.
 There also exist tools and technologies that support offline-capable multi-client applications.
 But as it turns out it is not so easy to bring those requirements together.
-The cause of all the trouble is one of those parts of the system that is typically quiet and sometimes even conveniently overlooked: the data schema.
+The cause of all the trouble is one of those parts of the system that is usually friendly and not as attention-craving as shiny front-ends or massive costs of operating server clusters: the data schema.
 The data schema?

-Here's the short version of the problem: if an applications implements new features, it often requires new data or data to be in different formats.
-This is a schema change.
-It may even require you to update existing data.
-That's data migration.
+Here's the short version of the problem: if an application implements new features, it often requires new data or data to be in different formats.
+That's a schema migration.
 Now if you have multiple applications that share data accross the system, even more so when some of those could be offline, it is impossible to update all or them at that same time.
 This leads to our initial conundrum:

 * How can we update the data schema to support new applications when there might be old applications around that still rely on older versions of the schema?

-At the time of this writing, this is largely unexplored terrain.
+At the time of this writing, performing schema migrations in distributed systems is largely unexplored terrain.
 In what follows, you will find a detailed exposition of our thoughts on this problem.
 We will outline various solutions from simple to more complex ones, and building up to a taxonomy of what we call *distributed migration strategies*.

-To make the problem more managable, and because our professional background naturally leads us to it, we will focus our discussion on *Apache CouchDB*.
+To make the problem more managable, and because our professional background naturally leads us to it, we will focus our discussion on *Apache CouchDB*, especially when it comes to providing examples for the topics we discuss.
 And while we're at it, let us add a note on our background.
-We are: Johannes J. Schmidt and Matthias Dumke, data architects at a company called [immmr](https://www.immmr.com/), a subsidiary of Deutsche Telekom.
-The company's main product, [Orbit](https://www.orbit-app.com), is an offline capable app that brings communication to the next level as they say in the product department.
-It's designed to operate at a large scale in a variety of network conditions (no data available, only GSM, etc.).
-Our agile teams work on Android, iOS, desktop and web clients as well as on server-side services.
-Our role is to ensure a seamless integration of data synchronisation between all parts of the system, which is why we are facing on a daily basis all the above mentioned challenges of changing data structures in an offline capable multi client environment.

-Moreover Johannes has a decade's worth of experience with distributed databases.
-He has authored and worked on several widely used tools in the Apache CouchDB ecosystem.
-He is the main author of the [CouchDB Best Practices](http://ehealthafrica.github.io/couchdb-best-practices/) guidelines he compiled during his work at [eHealth Africa](https://www.ehealthafrica.org/).
+We, Johannes J. Schmidt and Matthias Dumke, are data architects at a company called [immmr](https://www.immmr.com/) that builds communication applications for a variety of platforms.
+Our main task is to manage data sychronization accross a large, distributed system of native clients, web applications, desktop apps, and backend services.
+In this context, CouchDB is our main tool when it comes to providing stable and scalable replication of user data and allowing the company to stay agile.

-In this article, we will begin by going through some basic concepts and then start to illustrate the problem of schema migrations, starting from simple scenarios and integrating more complex requirements as we go along.
+In this article, we will begin by going through some basic concepts before we will illustrate the problem of schema migrations, starting from simple scenarios and integrating more complex requirements as we go along.

 ## Preliminaries: CouchDB, schemas, and migrations

-Going through a detailed technical discussion will be more fruitful if everybody is on the same page from the beginning.
+Going through a technical discussion will be more fruitful if everybody is on the same page from the beginning.
 This is why in this part we would like to address a handful of general topics including a refresher on CouchDB, our understanding of schemas, migrations, and distributed systems, as well as best practices for working with data schemas in the wild.
 If you are already familiar with these topics, feel free to skim or skip this section.
-In the next part we will begin to take a close look at different migration strategies and illustrate them with an example application.
+We will begin out discussion of migration strategies in the next part.

 ### Who is CouchDB?

-As the title of this article suggests we will narrow down the focus of our discussion to software systems backed by CouchDB.
+As we just mentioned, and as the title of this article already suggests, we will narrow down the focus of our discussion to software systems backed by CouchDB.
 In case you didn't know,

 > "Apache CouchDB™ lets you access your data where you need it by defining the Couch Replication Protocol that is implemented by a variety of projects and products that span every imaginable computing environment from globally distributed server-clusters, over mobile phones to web browsers."
 >
 > From the official [Apache CouchDB Documentation](https://couchdb.apache.org/)

-We chose to focus on CouchDB because first of all, there is basically no production-ready alternative for a cross-platform data storage that provides synchronization capabilities and is also open source.
+We choose to focus on CouchDB because first of all, there is basically no production-ready alternative for a cross-platform data storage that provides synchronization capabilities and is also open source.
 Check out this [comparison chart](http://offlinefirst.org/sync/) to get an overview of offline capable storage options.
-And secondly, and pragmatically, we already know a lot about working with CouchDB, so this seems like a sensible place to begin the discussion.
+And secondly, and pragmatically, we already know a lot about working with CouchDB, so this seems like a reasonable place for us to begin the discussion.

-CouchDB is a scalable document oriented store that allows efficient MapReduce data queries via indexing.
+CouchDB is a scalable document-oriented store that allows efficient MapReduce data queries via indexing.
 It is a mature open source project under the Apache foundation that supports clients on all major platforms including web browsers, Android and iOS devices.
 One of its main features is reliable synchronization of data between different installations via multi master replication (as opposed to master slave replications).
 We do not assume in-depth familiarity with CouchDB though some expose will be helpful.
 In the following we will quickly go over the most important concepts that are relevant in the context of schema migrations.
-If you need a more in depth introduction to the system, [CouchDB.
+If you need a more in-depth introduction to the system, [CouchDB.
 The definitive Guide](http://guide.couchdb.org/) is a good place to start.

 To begin with, let's get some technicalities out of the way: CouchDB provides an HTTP API for all database interactions like storing or retrieving information and managing databases.
-A single database within the system is just a document that can be created via a simple HTTP request like so: `PUT $COUCH-URL/db-name`.
+A single database within the system is just a document that can be created via a simple HTTP request like so: `PUT $COUCH/db-name`.
 This means that databases are very lightweight and can be created and deleted with ease.
-As a consequence, and as we shall see below, it is a common practice to create a new database for every user in a system (that's called 'couch-per-user').
+As a consequence, and as we shall see below, it is a common practice to create a new database for every user in a system (this approach is called 'couch-per-user' and we will make use of it here, though it is [not beyond dispute](https://medium.com/ibm-watson-data-lab/cloudant-best-and-worst-practices-7ee2040da1b)).

 Data is transmitted and stored in the form of JSON-documents that can have any valid format you want them to have, plus some attributes such as `_id` and others starting with an underscore that have special meaning.
 Here's an example document to make this more concrete: